The Late Bonnie Tyler, 75, Was Previously Hospitalized – Fans Had Sent Support to the Singer

-A beloved music legend was rushed into emergency surgery after suffering a terrifying medical crisis abroad — before doctors reportedly placed the star into an induced coma as worried fans around the world flooded social media with emotional messages of support and prayer.
+A late beloved music legend was rushed into emergency surgery after suffering a terrifying medical crisis abroad — before doctors reportedly placed the star into an induced coma as worried fans around the world flooded social media with emotional messages of support and prayer.

 Bonnie Tyler performs in concert at Gran Teatro CaixaBank Príncipe Pío on September 28, 2024 in Madrid, Spain | Source: Getty Images